8 Best IT CV Examples & Samples for Information Technology Jobs

 IT cover letter template

 Would you like to add a layer of credibility to your already impressive Information Technology CV?
-Including an IT cover letter is like the icing on the cake of your application, and one that recruiters can’t refuse.
+Adding an IT cover letter is like the icing on the cake of your application, and one that recruiters can’t refuse.

 IT CV FAQs